Mahidharapura Kingdoms: Early era: Mid-10th century – 1080

-After Jayavarman II declared independent from Java and established Kambujadesa in 802, he moved the capital northward to Hariharalaya and Yaśodharapura (Angkor) in the mid-9th century, and then formed allies with several city-states in the Mun-Chi river basin, including Wen Dan (potentially Bhavapura) and Phimai region, to counter Ayojjhapura's strength in the Pa Sak River basin to the west.
-Subsequent to the internal political battle in Angkor that concluded in the mid-10th century, its dominance over the Phimai region significantly increased.
+After Jayavarman II declared independent from Java and established Kambujadesa in 802, he moved the capital northward to Hariharalaya and later to the Angkor region, and may then have formed alliances with communities in the Mun-Chi river basin, including Wen Dan (potentially Bhavapura) and the Phimai region, to counter Si Thep in the Pa Sak River basin to the west.
+Woodward, who dates Jayavarman II's accession to 802, offers this as an alternative to his other reading, in which Jayavarman II defeated Wen Dan outright.
+Following the internal political conflict in Angkor that concluded in the mid-10th century, Angkorian influence over the Phimai region appears to have intensified, as a new royal house under Mahidharavarman I assumed control of the region from Padumasuriyavamsa's successors in 920.
 However, the people in this region potentially shifted to speak Khmer earlier, around the late 9th century, but was yet to be integrated into the Angkor.
 The information provided in the Phanom Rung Inscription (K.384), dated 1050 CE, clearly states that Mahidharapura clan had ruled the territory autonomously and was in alliance with the kings of Angkor rather than as vassals, even though there were several religious and political exercises of the pre-1000s Angkorian kings in the Mahidharapura area.